Skip to main content

 Ask them to add a real database.
 Ask them to wire up actual user sessions.
 Ask them to handle role-based access or email verification.
 That’s where they fall apart.
 Many AI-generated apps fail in production precisely because these systems were never designed to produce full-stack software — only the appearance of it.

 Spec-driven development takes a different approach.
-Instead of prompting an AI and hoping it assembles something coherent, you write a structured spec — annotated markdown that defines exactly what the app does, what data it stores, how users authenticate, and what the business rules are.
+Instead of prompting an AI and hoping it assembles something coherent, the app is defined by a structured spec — a plain-language plan that says exactly what the app does, what data it stores, how users authenticate, and what the business rules are.
 Then you compile it.
-What comes out is a real backend, a real SQL database, real auth with email verification and sessions, and a working frontend.
-All from a single source document.
+What comes out is a real backend, a real SQL database, real auth with email verification and sessions, and a working frontend — all from a single source document.

 This guide walks through what that process actually looks like, step by step.